-Stay on top in the dynamic field of engineering.
-This degree allows you to upgrade your skills by pursuing a specialisation in civil, environmental, mechanical, electrical, telecommunications or mechatronic engineering.
+This degree allows you to upgrade your skills in a fully accredited professional engineering course.
+Gain the required knowledge and qualification to stay on top in a dynamic environment, with specialisations in civil, environmental, mechanical, electrical, telecommunications or mechatronic engineering.

 Study at Western’s new, state-of-the-art Parramatta City campus.